 Street Play is intended for residential streets and so we won't accept applications that will affect major roads, such as those used for bus routes.

 Also, Street Play is not for events that will require a formal licence from the council for activities such as fairground rides, built stages or bouncy castles.
-You can get more information on what kind of activities require a licence here (insert link).

 All associated council costs are provided free of charge such as the legal order to close your street and also all traffic management equipment needed to close your street safely.